-Free speech is an important aspect of United States defamation law.
-In many cases, individuals are unfairly asked to remove material that qualifies as free speech, fair comment or a genuine matter of public interest.
-As such, the best way to defend yourself against defamation claims, is to find a firm with both defamation prosecution and defense experience – like us.
+Free speech is an important consideration in U.S. defamation law.
+In many cases, individuals are unfairly asked to remove material that qualifies as free speech or fair comment.
+In those instances, the best representation to seek is a firm with both defamation prosecution and defense experience.

-There are two types of defamation.
-Libel is the publication of false statements, via words or images, which are meant to harm.
-In most cases, the statement in question must be directed toward someone other than the person being defamed.
+There are two main categories of defamation: libel and slander.
+Libel is the publication of false statements via words or images.
 Slander is the verbal version of defamation.
 A malicious and false statement made by one person regarding another person is slanderous.
-Slanderous statements are known to be untrue and are spoken to inflict harm on the subject.

 Facebook, Twitter, Google Plus, Instagram, Ello, LinkedIn, And More… GO »

 Defamation Law Basics